-Warwick District Council declared a climate emergency in 2019 and has since adopted (May 2024) a Net-zero Carbon DPD.
+Warwick District Council declared a climate emergency in 2019 and has since produced a Net-zero Carbon DPD which has been through Examination in Public.
 The Council concluded the Main Modifications consultation in July 2023.
 The objectives of the DPD are to minimise carbon emissions from new buildings and to support national and local carbon reduction targets.
-The DPD aims to achieve net zero operational regulated carbon emissions by sequentially implementing an energy hierarchy.
-This hierarchy seeks to firstly reduce energy demand (by improving the building fabric); then incorporating or utilising zero or low carbon energy sources; and as a last resort, where there are residual operational carbon emissions, there will be carbon offsetting requirements.
+The final Inspector's Report is awaited after which it is expected that the Council will adopt the DPD.

-Alongside the DPD sits the Net Zero Carbon SPD which sets out further advice and guidance to applicants and relevant stakeholders on how to comply with the DPD policies.
+Alongside the DPD sites the Net Zero Carbon SPD which sets out further advice and guidance to applicants and relevant stakeholders on how to comply with the DPD policies.
 The SPD has recently been subject to a statutory consultation in October - November 2023.